 Stabilize neighborhoods vulnerable to gentrification by preserving existing ownership and affordable rental housing and developing affordable homeownership and rental housing.
-Utilize HANO scattered sites inventory in gentrifying areas to develop affordable single family homes Disproportionate Housing NeedsDisparity in access to Opportunity Displacement of residents due to economic pressures; Availability of affordable units in a range of sizes; Location & type of affordable housing 1 - 3 yrs Develop 45 on- site homeownership units (1/3 affordable) at Faubourg Lafitte in gentrifying neighborhood of Treme by 2018.
-Target development of 5+ affordable single family homes utilizing HANO's scattered sites in Treme 3.
-Target development of 5+ affordable single family homes utilizing HANO's scattered sites in Treme 3.
-Target development of 5+ affordable single family homes utilizing HANO's vacant scattered sites in Carrollton.
-4. Develop 5+ affordable single family homes utilizing HANO's vacant scattered sites inventory in Upper 9th Ward.
+Utilize HANO scattered sites inventory in gentrifying areas to develop affordable single family homes Disproportionate Housing NeedsDisparity in access to Opportunity Displacement of residents due to economic pressures; Availability of affordable units in a range of sizes; Location & type of affordable housing 1 - 3 yrs Develop 45 on-site homeownership units (1/3 affordable) at Faubourg Lafitte in gentrifying neighborhood of Treme by 2018.
+Target development of 5+ affordable single family homes utilizing HANO's scattered sites in Treme Target development of 5+ affordable single family homes utilizing HANO's vacant scattered sites in Carrollton.
+Develop 5+ affordable single family homes utilizing HANO's vacant scattered sites inventory in Upper 9th Ward.
 (Actual number of homes developed dependent on financing and the housing market.
-Number of homes HANO Project has been converted to rental due to unfavorable market conditions.
+Number of homes could be more or less HANO Project has been converted to rental due to unfavorable market conditions.
 Under the Choice Neighborhoods Initiative, HANO, in partnership with the City of New Orleans and NORA, is in the pre-development phase of constructing 18 homeownership units in Tremé.
 In the Carrollton area affordable homeowner units are being planned.
 HANO plans to develop 5 affordable and 5 market rate homes in Bywater which is located in the 9th Ward. -- --- -- --- ----------- --- ------ ---